nakajima/augment-github/README.md

 # Augment GitHub

-Adds follower and fork counts to your repos on your dashboard page.
+Adds follower, fork, and issue counts to your repos on your dashboard page.

 ## Install it